andrewmiko/python-101/lessons/lesson-1/README.md

     - **Data Types:** Strings, integers, floating-point numbers, boolean values.
     - **Operators:** Arithmetic, logical, comparison.
     - **Type Casting:** Converting one type to another.
+    - **Memory Management and References:** Understanding how Python handles memory allocation and references.

 2. **Interpreted and Compiled Languages:**
     - What is an interpreted language.